shisian512/shisian512.github.io/_pages/contact.md

 title: "Contact"
 ---

-# Contact

 I welcome professional connections, collaborations, and opportunities in the fields of **AI, MLOps, and software engineering**.

 If you are seeking someone with proven experience in designing, building, and deploying production-grade AI/ML systems, please feel free to reach out.

----

 ## Connect with Me